 It was a heavily armed gladiator, originally a prisoner of war from the Celtic tribes.
 He wore a round or crest helmet, a long or oval shield and was armed with a sword and a dagger.
 His right hand was protected by the sleeve.
 He had no breast protection and did not wear greaves.

-He performed in an armor based on the one of the Greek hoplites.
-He was shielded by a helmet decorated with a great comb and feathers, metal greaves (applied to quilted protectors) and leather and woolen covers.
+He performed in an armour based on one of the Greek hoplites.
+He was shielded by a helmet decorated with a great comb and feathers, metal greaves (applied to quilted protectors) and leather and woollen covers.
 It was equipped with a spear and a small round shield (it was much smaller than the hoplites’ – it was about 45 cm in diameter).
 The shield was a thick and heavy bronze plate that could be a weapon itself.
 His spear, 1.8 meters long, gave him a large range.
-Undoubtedly, the light armor allowed the gladiator to make quick moves.
+Undoubtedly, the light armour allowed the gladiator to make quick moves.
 In a situation when the spear broke, hoplomachus drew a short dagger.
 The combination of a dagger and a long spear was typical for the Greek hoplites of the 1st century BCE.
-Hoplomachus usually fought against the a murmillo or a thraex.
+Hoplomachus usually fought against a murmillo or a thraex.

 Laquerius (laquearius, laqueator)

-He used a loop – like rope similar to a lasso.
+He used a loop-like rope similar to a lasso.
 It could have been a specialized form of the retiarius.
 We know little about this category.

 Murmillo (myrmillo; pl.
 Murmilloni)